 So much so that I decided to lock in a day at proving ground to really make it special.
 Two riders and two of the coolest bikes ever on the World’s most exclusive private testing facility – pure boy racer nirvana.
 Now there’s a band that comes to mind when I think back to my RGV days…

 I was acting like a kid three days before Christmas in the lead up to the test, hanging to feel 19 again, getting that powerband rush, inhaling the luscious two-stroke fumes…

-Rocking up to The Farm on a perfect sunny day to find an immaculate RGV250 and an equally stunning NSR is a mindblowing experience.
+Rocking up on a perfect sunny day to find an immaculate RGV250 and an equally stunning NSR is a mindblowing experience.
 Close to six kilometres of tarmac perfection, brand new tyres, fresh kneesliders and full fuel tanks meant the day was going to be serious fun – not to mention an absolute blast from the past.
 If only I could have found my Tumbleweed 1992 tour shirts to wear.

 Once static photography duties were out of the way both owner Jamie and myself were hanging to ride – I’m actually more excited than I was when I rode all of the World Superbikes at Portimao.
 That just shows how much of a lasting impression bikes can have during our early riding years.

 Memories of riding my RGV are still fresh and as I fire the red and white scream up the past 23-years vanish.
 This could easily be 1994, when I first jumped on my M model RGV to ride home.
 Or 1993, when I was a first year apprentice and the bike shop I worked in (Willing MC) had a second hand red L model RGV in the showroom that I used to lust over every morning tea break.
 It’s a real thrill for me.
 Hell, in 1989 I remember having an RGV brochure as the cover of my school folder…